balintkardos/ChatlogDorozea/README.md

 </a>

 ## Introduction
-This project involves the analysis of twitch chat and twitch viewership data from [Dorozea](https://www.twitch.tv/dorozea)'s chat.
+This project involves the analysis of twitch chat and twitch viewership data from [Dorozea](https://www.twitch.tv/dorozea)'s Twitch chat.
 I want to show what you can learn from twitch chat messages and minimal a viwership data.
 The project was undertaken to improve my data analysist skills and to undersand more about the comunity I love and I'm a part of.

 ## Table of Contents
 1. [Data Description](#data-description)